Committed to Our Communities

-- The Arizona Department of Environmental Quality renewed AzGT’s operating permit for Apache Station in 2018.
-The five-year permit specifies how we will comply with state and federal regulatory emissions, monitoring, technology and reporting standards.
+- Apache Station’s current five-year operating permit from the Arizona Department of Environmental Quality will be in effect through 2023.
+The permit specifies how we will comply with state and federal regulatory emissions, monitoring, technology and reporting standards.
 Although the permitting process was open to public comment, no opposition was filed to the renewed application.

 - We remain committed to balancing environmental stewardship with our mission to provide reliable, affordable electricity to our Member/owners.
 We have spent millions of dollars to comply with environmental regulations.